Triple Berry Banana Smoothie

 This berry and banana smoothie is super simple, includes only 5 ingredients (including ice), and comes together in only five minutes.

-- Next, add your berries and bananas to the blender.
-We like to freeze our fruit beforehand, which reduces how much ice you’ll need, but fresh fruit works just as well.
+We like to freeze our berries and bananas beforehand, which reduces how much ice you’ll need, but fresh fruit works just as well.
 We chose a berry blend of raspberries, blueberries, and blackberries, but experiment with what you have.

-- Finally, pour into a glass or bowl and top with your favorite toppings.
-We like a few berries but get creative and try coconut flakes, flax or hemp seeds, or a sprinkle of bee pollen.
+The final step is to pour the smoothie into a bowl or glass and sprinkle with our favorite toppings.
+We like a few berries, chia seeds, and granola, but get creative and try coconut flakes, flax or hemp seeds, or a sprinkle of bee pollen.
 Then enjoy!

 Here’s the nutrition breakdown of this simple berry and banana smoothie: